Greater Manchester Police: Rank structure

 The rank structure that the Greater Manchester Police use is the same as all other British territorial police forces, excluding London.

 Insignia

 The Greater Manchester Police also have a special constabulary with five ranks.

 Workforce

 These are the numbers of police officers for each rank:

-Newspaper

-Greater Manchester Police produce its own newspaper, Brief, which is distributed to thousands of officers, making it one of the largest in circulation.
-Each 20-page issue has a mix of news about police initiatives, policies and crime successes, in-depth articles on specialist units, social and sports news, and regular features.

 Funding

 In June 2017, less than a month after the Manchester Arena bombing, the Chief Constable of GMP, Ian Hopkins, said the force was under strain due to funding cuts.
 Mayor of Greater Manchester, Andy Burnham, intended to write to the Prime Minister claiming that the GMP was up to its limits "and probably beyond them".
 In March 2010 there was a total workforce of 13,189 staff, but projections suggested there would be only 10,108 by 2020.
 Her Majesty's Inspectorate of Constabulary (HMIC) maintained that the number of police officers would reduce by 1,800 over the next ten years.
 Burnham feared that pressure on the GMP was increasing due to terrorism and also because of a rise in violent crime in the region.
 Burnham told The Guardian, "There’s no question about it: GMP needs more officers.
 They are at their limits, probably beyond them, in terms of what they are dealing with.
 The chief constable has described it as the low end of reasonable.
 Therefore, that’s borderline unreasonable."